KxSystems/docs/docs/wp/data-loaders/index.md

 ###Step 5: Merge

-Once the index task is complete, the master assigns each slave a distinct subset of columns to merge one by one based on the index created in Step 4.
+Once the index task is complete, the orchestrator assigns each worker a distinct subset of columns to merge one by one based on the index created in Step 4.

-During this step the slave checks to see if there is any existing data for the column in the HDB as this also needs to be merged.
+During this step the worker checks to see if there is any existing data for the column in the HDB as this also needs to be merged.

 ```q
 data:()